IP

 CGNAT Check

-Compare the router WAN IP
+Compare the router WAN IP with the public IP visible from the web.

 Quick answers